 SJD Candidates must meet with their advisors to discuss which, if any, courses the advisors recommend the Candidates should audit.
-Candidates should email the list of courses they would like to audit to Diana Sawyer (dsawyer@wcl.american.edu) as soon as possible so that they can secure a seat in the courses.
+Candidates should email the list of courses they would like to audit to Guarina Lopez-Davis (guarina@wcl.american.edu) as soon as possible so that they can secure a seat in the courses.